 Representation of words.
 The similar syntactic behavior of two nouns like cow and hen is not directly apparent from their pronunciation or semantics.
 But an exemplar-theoretic account of syntactic behavior requires a similarity metric where cow and hen are similar.
-Building on the ideas described in (Schütze, 1995), we define left-context and right-context components of the representation of a given focus word, where the left (right) context consists of a probability distribution over all words that occur to the left (right) of the focus word and the dimensionality of the vector for each word is dependent on the number of distinct neighbors (left and right).
+Building on the ideas described by Schütze (1995), we define left-context and right-context components of the representation of a given focus word, where the left (right) context consists of a probability distribution over all words that occur to the left (right) of the focus word and the dimensionality of the vector for each word is dependent on the number of distinct neighbors (left and right).
 For example, if we have experienced take cow twice and drop cow once, then the left context distribution of cow is P(take) = 2/3, P(drop) = 1/3.
 The similarity of two left context distributions can then be computed from the Jensen-Shannon divergence (which we again transform into a similarity using $\exp(-\alpha x)$, here: $\alpha = 5$):

-where P and Q are the probability distributions of the left (right) context of words 1 and 2, respectively, and D{KL} is the Kullback-Leibler divergence (which we do not use as a distance measure because it is asymmetric and undefined if there is a single word that occurred in only one of the two left (right) contexts, giving rise to a 0 probability).
+where P and Q are the probability distributions of the left contexts of words 1 and 2, respectively, and D{KL} is the Kullback-Leibler divergence (and analogously for the right contexts of two words).
+We do not use KL divergence directly as a distance measure because it is asymmetric and undefined if there are words that do not occur in one of the two contexts (because of zero probability values).